National qualifications matrix

 - 5. Take individual and team responsibility, function effectively and respectively as an individual and a member or a leader of a team; and have the skills to work effectively in multi-disciplinary teams.

-- 6. Develop a thorough knowledge of theories, concepts, and research methods in the field and apply them in research design and data analysis.
+- 6. Develop knowledge of theories, concepts, and research methods in humanities and social sciences.

 - 9. Demonstrate an understanding of the multiple methodologies and interpret different approaches, concepts, and theoretical legacies in the interdisciplinary field of Cultural Studies.